Trips With Tykes

 Things to do in Maui with Kids

-National parks are on the radar of many more families in recent years, thanks to the centennial in 2015 and the Every Kid in a Park program.
+National parks are on the radar of many more families in recent years, thanks to the centennial in 2015 and the Every Kid in a Park (now Every Kid Outdoors) program.
 This program makes national park entrance fees free for families with 4th graders.

 On Maui, Haleakalā National Park is well worth a visit, even with younger kids.
-The most popular tour is to arrive at sunrise, but a 3 am hotel transfer probably isn’t advisable for families with little ones.
-Consider a day visit instead, where you can hike, visit the summit, look out for nēnē (Hawaiian goose) or spot ‘ahinahina (giant silversword plants).
+The most popular tour is to arrive at sunrise, but a 3 am hotel transfer probably isn't advisable for families with little ones.
+Consider a day visit instead, where you can hike, visit the summit, look out for nēnē (Hawaiian goose) or spot 'ahinahina (giant silversword plants).
 The fee is $25 to enter.
-Consider an annual pass ($80) if you plan to visit other NPS sites in the year.
-My family has already more than broken even on fees this year with ours.
+Consider an America the Beautiful annual pass ($80) if you plan to visit other NPS sites in the year.
+My family always more than breaks even on entrance fees every year with ours.

 Check out for my guide to Haleakalā National Park for more information.

-For an active outing with the kids, book at paddle tour aboard a traditional Hawaiian outrigger canoe.
-It’s active without being too strenuous for the little ones.
+For an active outing with the kids, book a paddle tour aboard a traditional Hawaiian outrigger canoe.
+It's active without being too strenuous for the little ones.

 One of the highlights of my recent trip to Maui was the trip I took with Ali’i Maui Outrigger Canoes around Black Rock on Ka’anapali Beach.
 Our group lucked into an up close dolphin experience and learned a lot of Hawaiian history (and the occasional tall tale) from our friendly guides.